-- Embryological and genetic analysis of model and non-model organisms
+- Developmental processes of all life stages in model and non-model organisms

-- Genes and pattern formation in invertebrates, vertebrates and plants
+- Genes and pattern formation, cell lineages and fate maps

 - Cellular mechanisms of morphogenesis and organogenesis

 - Stem cells and regeneration in development and evolution

 - Quantitative genetics and functional genomics of developmental processes